catberry/catberry/README.md

 All changes should satisfy this [Code Style Guide](https://github.com/catberry/catberry/blob/4.0.0/docs/code-style-guide.md).

-Also your changes should be covered by unit tests using [mocha](https://www.npmjs.org/package/mocha).
+Also, your changes should be covered by unit tests using [mocha](https://www.npmjs.org/package/mocha).

 Denis Rechkunov <denis.rechkunov@gmail.com>